 Be sure to book well in advance, as the limited number of spots for some experiences tends to fill up quickly.
-Also, think about maximizing your visit by booking a package offering unlimited admission to Aquatica Orlando and SeaWorld Orlando for 14 consecutive days around your Discovery Cove adventure.
+Also, think about maximizing your visit by booking a package offering unlimited admission to Aquatica Orlando and SeaWorld Orlando.

 ISLAND H2O LIVE!

 Very different from most Orlando water parks, Island H20 Live! is a next-level tech-driven, social media-inspired water park with 20 different attractions spread over 12 acres.

 With a cutting-edge theme, streaming and posting are highly encouraged here.
 And, thanks to the state-of-the-art wristband system, riders can customize their ride experiences with their favorite music, lighting schemes, and colors to make this waterpark adventure completely personalized and interactive.
 Plus, there are lounge chairs and cabanas for relaxation.

 This waterpark is located in Kissimmee as part of the complex belonging to Margaritaville Resort Orlando, approximately 35 minutes southwest of downtown Orlando.
 There is also an onsite food court and alcohol for adults.

 Lead – Kopiko Wai Winding River at Volcano Bay – Wikimedia by Jedi94– License Creative Commons Attribution-Share Alike 4.0 International